 If you trim a clip, the clip’s source timecode is displayed.

-If you perform a slide edit, the new source media In and Out points for the adjacent clips are displayed.
+If you perform a slide edit, the new source media's In and Out points for the adjacent clips are displayed.

-If you perform a slip edit, the clip’s new source media In and Out points are displayed.
+If you perform a slip edit, the clip’s new source media's In and Out points are displayed.

 You can view timecode in the Timecode panel.
 To view the Timecode panel, choose Window > Timecode.

-You can view the following in the Timecode panel:
+You can set the following display options in the Timecode panel.